ACA mandate gone, but a few states still require coverage

 Support was strong in Washington state, but as it has no income tax the state was left without a readily available method for enforcing a mandate.
 The Legislature asked a task force to develop other options for “state enforcement of the requirement to maintain minimum essential coverage.”

-Some states, meanwhile, are considering new, less punitive approaches, Dorn noted.
+Some states, meanwhile, are considering new, less-punitive approaches, Dorn noted.

 Maryland, for example, has explored allowing uninsured residents use the money they would otherwise pay in tax penalties as down payments on plans purchased from the state’s health insurance exchange.